Editor's note: This was originally published on January 14, 2019.

-After June Mar Fajardo won his fifth straight MVP award on Sunday, many were already considering him to be the greatest player to ever play in the PBA.
+After June Mar Fajardo won his sixth straight MVP award at the start of the year, many were already considering him to be the greatest player to ever play in the PBA.
 But a lot of fans and pundits who witnessed Ramon Fernandez play would beg to differ.

 So who is the true Greatest of All-Time (GOAT) of the PBA?
 ESPN5.com's Chuck Araneta and Charlie Cuna make their cases.